 Whether you have a partially automated solution, utilize survey software, or old-fashioned email, the key to a successful practice of happy patients and a happy team is to have a process to survey every patient.
 It is also important to let your team know that every patient will be surveyed, and use the ratings as part of the clinic’s performance numbers.
 When you tie it to their job or compensation, you will often see an increase in the customer review ratings.

-The above section is part of the IAPAM’s Aesthetic Start-up Workshop.
+The above section is part of the IAPAM’s Secrets to a Successful Practice Workshop.
 I hope these tips will help you with the “reputation management” of your clinic.
 If you have any tips on managing negative patient reviews, please add them below!